system76/docs/content/software-triage.md

     E.g. windows frozen in place, windows will not resize.
 Stuck in full-screen mode, etc.
     Mouse freezes intermittently or stutters it moves across the screen, or keyboard input lags.

-## Causes

-- GNOME Extension bugs.
-- Bugs inherent in applications.
-- Corrupted software updates/installs.
-    Files may have been corrupted as they were downloaded, for example, by a network interruption.
-- Out of date OS libraries.
-    Many applications refer to system libraries.
-Some programs may be expecting to find a specific version of a library.
-- Out of date drivers.
-    Older kernels may be using out of date driver software.
-- Incorrect Drivers.
-    If an unneeded or incorrect driver is installed this can cause unexpected side effects.
-- Kernel Bugs

 ## Solutions

-We troubleshoot issues with the approach of taking small steps, then gradually larger steps:

- 0. Backups - Preserve
- 1. Get logs - Observe

-    **Non Invasive**

- 2. Check for updates.
- 3. Fix the package manager.
- 4. Test 2nd Admin User.
- 5. Test in a Live Disk

-    **Surgical - Invasive but Reversible**

- 6. Remove or install individual packages.
- 7. Try a Different Kernel

-     **Global - Invasive and Irreversible**

- 8. Upgrade OS
- 9. Reinstall the OS.

 ### 1. Get Logs